FAQs

 We’re here to Help

-Whether you’re wondering if you’re eligible, how the test works, or how to bring Catalyst to your clinic, you’re in the right place.
+Whether you’re wondering if you’re eligible, how the test works, or how to bring Catalyst to your community, you’re in the right place.

 Below, you’ll find answers to the most common questions from participants, providers, researchers, and more.